krzysztofdudek/ai-minion/prompt.md

 4.6.2.
 Conduct a comprehensive validation by reviewing each original stakeholder requirement and confirming it has been fully implemented and verified according to the plan's task-level and logical-area verification steps.
     *   **This validation MUST include explicitly verifying that all specified security requirements and test coverage goals defined in the plan have been met and evidence exists (e.g., test results, review checklists).**
     *   Perform a final traceability check: ensure every requirement, key design decision, clarified question, validated assumption, and security/testability consideration maps to implemented code and corresponding verification evidence documented or referenced in the plan.
+    *   Verify that any required updates to the project's knowledge base (e.g., project convention files, dedicated rule files) and official project documentation have been completed and accurately reflect the implemented changes, adhering to project standards for documentation.

 4.6.3.
 Ensure all questions asked in Step 4.3 have been answered by the stakeholder and that their resolutions are accurately reflected in the implementation and/or final documentation.